bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 Support was added for the message passing interface to send tensors purely to and from device (still entirely untested)

-Todo:

-Test of the tensor library with the message passing interface.
-Implementation of the strassen algorithm with device pointers and cuda aware message passing interface for tensors purely on device.
-Then use this strassen algorithm and modify the LU, Cholesky, QR decomposition for the gpu to use this version...

 01.07: